YannickSenechal29/OC_DS_Projet_7_SENECHAL_Yannick/Readme.md

 The data used for this project can be find on kaggle here: https://www.kaggle.com/c/home-credit-default-risk/data

 Here is a summary of file and folder available on it:
-- Folder API: Contain all the developpment work for the model API (code + csv file + pkl files).
+- Folder API: Contain all the developpment work for the model API (code + csv file + pkl files + requirements).
-- Folder Dahsboard: Contain all the developpement work for the dashboard (code + csv file + pkl files + png file).
+- Folder Dahsboard: Contain all the developpement work for the dashboard (code + csv file + pkl files + png file + requirements).
 - 3 Ipython jupyter notebook : These files are concerning all the work done with data from kaggle for selecting and training a  binary classifier model.
 - Note_méthodologique.odt: French document to explain how we have selected, train and interpreted our scoring model
 - P7_03_Support.odp: French presentation of the project